SMITHsharon/coloredReindeer/readme.md

 ```
 git clone https://github.com/SMITHsharon/coloredReindeer.git
 cd reindeer
-npm install http-server -g
 http-server -p 8080
+This will show in your browser (at the console) at: http://localhost:8080
 ```

-This will show in your browser (at the console) at: `http://localhost:8080`

 ### Contributor
 [Sharon Smith](https://github.com/SMITHsharon)